likern/breffy-react-native-bottom-sheet/README.md

 </div>

-> Initially, this project was a cloned of `react-native-scroll-bottom-sheet` by [@rgommezz](https://github.com/rgommezz) ❤️.
+> Initially, this project was a cloned of `react-native-bottom-sheet` by [@gorhom](https://github.com/gorhom/react-native-bottom-sheet) ❤️.
 However, it is been fully re-written to add extra functionalities and simplify the approach.

 ---